Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: The Baseline Model

-We plot in Fig.~\ref{Figure1} a comparison between the evolution of the $h_+$ strain component obtained with our hybrid model, and the $+$ polarization of the GW strain from the NR simulation, as well as comparisons in phase and amplitude (lower insets).
-We distinguish a noticeable phase mismatch between the analytical and the numerical strain as the binary approaches the merger, but a remarkable overlap in the beginning of the inspiral and during the merger.
-We found that the mismatch during the late inspiral is slightly alleviated if we start the analytical model from a smaller separation, mainly because less phase mismatch accumulates during the pN evolution.
+We plot in Fig.~\ref{Figure1} a comparison between the evolution of the $h_+$ strain component obtained with our hybrid model, and the $+$ polarization of the GW strain from the NR simulation, as well as the differences in phase and amplitude (lower insets).
+We observe a significant overlap between the strain from the analytical model and the NR simulation throughout the entire inspiral, extending up to the LR.
+The faster merger occurring in the analytical model is primarily attributed to the Post-Newtonian (PN) approximation's limited reach into the strong field domain.
 In subsequent studies we aim to refine this model by including higher-order post-Newtonian (pN) terms as they become available.
-The shift in the position of the merger is inherent in the BoB model because, as we explained earlier, it assumes a simplified expression for the amplitude.
+The shift in the position of the merger is accentuated by the BoB model because, as we explained earlier, it assumes a simplified expression for the amplitude.
 We analyzed this deviation from the NR predicted waveform at the merger in \cite{arXiv:2205.14742}, and in future work we intend to correct the merger amplitude by incorporating the neglected integration coefficients.
-We do not take in consideration possible differences between the numerical code units and our geometric units, or that the NR simulations might have accumulated numerical errors during the evolution.

-The addition of tidal effects to this analytic model will overwrite the time of the merger, because a BNS system reaches merger earlier than its corresponding BBH.
+The phase concordance between the analytical model and the NR data is consistent throughout the entire waveform during the inspiral phase, remaining within the sub-radian accuracy of the BBH numerical waveforms \cite{arXiv:1812.06988}.
+We see an increase in the phase difference above $1$ \texttt{rad} only at the LR and reaching $2.8$ \texttt{rad} by the time of merger, which is within the numerical BNS dephasing due to tidal disruptions \cite{arXiv:1812.06988}.
+Similarly, the amplitude correlates well up to the LR, with the discrepancy becoming more pronounced as the merger approaches.
+The addition of tidal effects to this analytic model will overwrite the errors around the merger, because a BNS system reaches merger earlier than its corresponding BBH.